-The program aims to strengthen skills and design strategies for leading transformative change, acquiring new tools for better decision making, and developing strategies to be employed by some of Israel’s most promising and influential senior leaders in the public sector.
+The program aims to strengthen skills and design strategies for leading transformative change, acquiring new tools for better decision making, and developing strategies for some of Israel’s most promising and influential senior leaders in the public sector.
 The program prepares a select cohort each year to exercise collaborative leadership within and across organizations and sectors.

 Registration for class 2023 will open in June 2022.